DarrenDavy12/Batch-Processing-Pipeline-with-Azure-Data-Factory/README.md

-refreshed the private endpoint on ADF and tested the connection again this time was successful.
+Refreshed the private endpoint on ADF and tested the connection again this time was successful.